asllop/RunPack/TUTORIAL.md

 # RunPack Tutorial

-To follow this tutorial, some programming skills are assumed.
-At least a basic level of Rust, and understanding of the essential data structures like stacks, and hash maps.
+This tutorial should be read sequentially.
+Some programming skills are assumed, at least a basic level of Rust, and understanding of the essential data structures like stacks, and hash maps.

-This tutorial is designed to be read sequentially, but feel free to skip the parts you already now.

-And one final note: it may take time to get used to a stack-based language, with its idiosyncratic [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
-But once you do, you will absolutely love it.
+If you are not used to [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) it can be shocking at first.
+Take your time to understand and test the examples.

 ## 0. Setup